PinsonJulien/odin-todo-list/README.md

 Currently none

 ## Possible improvements
-Currently none
+- Maybe separate the new form buttom from the list, but add it next to the title, with a modal ?

 ## To do
-- New todo form must be reset after successful insertion / quitting.
-- Maybe separate the new form buttom from the list, but add it next to the title, with a modal ?
 - Validation
+- Make cleaner code, more commented.